-Grade.
 Grade refers to the slope of the land surface.
-This really means very small elevation changes across the field, called either the 'slope' or 'fall'.
+This means small elevation changes across the field, called either the 'slope' or 'fall'.
 Because rice needs fairly shallow and uniform water depth large variations in elevation cannot be tolerated.
-Slope is usually expressed in tenths of a foot per hundred feet of distance or in percent.
-For example a slope of 0.1'/100' is the same as 0.1%.
+Slope is usually expressed in tenths of a foot per hundred feet of distance or as a percentage.
+For example, a slope of 0.1'/100' is the same as 0.1%.
 A 0.1% fall is equivalent to one foot every thousand feet.
-One foot is too great a fall for high yield rice production so levees are necessary to break up the field and make sure that water depth will vary no more than 3-4", and preferably no more than 2.5".
+One foot is too great a fall for high-yield rice production so levees are necessary to break up the field and make sure that water depth will vary no more than 3-4", and preferably no more than 2.5".
 Many fields are leveled to much less than 0.1%, often 0.02 to 0.05%, allowing for wide levee spacing and greater efficiency.
 Many fields that are used only for rice have no slope at all and are completely flat.
 Others have compound grades so that levees are set at an angle to the edges of the field.
 Many fields have more than one grade, so that levee spacing is not uniform across the field.
 This is usually related to the cost of leveling which may make it impractical to establish a uniform grade.

-Two goals of leveling and setting levees is to space them far enough apart to minimize their number, but close enough together so that the fall between, which affects water depth, does not exceed what the crop can tolerate.
+Two goals of leveling and setting levees are to space them far enough apart to minimize their number, but close enough together so that the fall between, which affects water depth, does not exceed what the crop can tolerate.
 Two examples in the shaded box deal with these primary goals.

-The point of the first example is that you choose your levee spacing consistent with the slope of the land and needs of the crop.
-Usually, when the leveling plan is developed based on criteria discussed above, you can determine levee spacing on the map.
-If the field falls two directions, the calculation is the same although the levees will not be perpendicular to the side of the field.
+The point of the first example is that you choose your levee spacing consistent with the slope of the land and the needs of the crop.
+Usually, when the leveling plan is developed based on the criteria discussed above, you can determine levee spacing on the map.
+If the field falls in two directions, the calculation is the same although the levees will not be perpendicular to the side of the field.
 In practice, levee positions can be done with a laser transit simply by finding those spots in the field that represent the desired fall.
-1. A field has a uniform slope of 0.1'/100' and the grower wishes to maintain a water level that varies no more than 2.5" between levees.
-What is the levee spacing he needs to achieve this, assuming zero slope parallel to the levees?